Kierancz/kicz/content/posts/wearables.md

 # Step 4: Arduino Code

 As mentioned earlier, our first step was to understand the yaw, pitch, and roll values from the gyroscope/accelerometer.
-Once we had this figured out, we decided to write some basic code and test it with an LED.
-Depending on the motions, the LED would either light up or turn off.
-This gave us an easily accessed way to demo as we continued building on our project.
+We observed that the yaw values from the gyroscope were the biggest identifier of a walking gait.
+We created a custom algorithm that counted the deviations from the computed average yaw value to the left and right as they occurred when taking a step with right and left legs respectively.
+When the L and R count values were near a 1/1 ratio of the average we determined that walking had occurred.
+We then wrote more functions to detect when walking stopped after previous walking had been detected and then fired the laser (an LED while testing).
+Not the most accurate method, but it worked pretty well for the most part and was a simple routine that performed well on an arduino mini.
+The code can be seen [here](https://github.com/Kierancz/gait_project/blob/master/CSCI4830_Gait_Project/CSCI4830_Gait_Project.ino)

 ![Module shells in AutoCAD](https://cdn.instructables.com/FIT/OSM5/I96W8CFC/FITOSM5I96W8CFC.MEDIUM.jpg?width=614)